How does sensitivity analysis differ from "What if?" analysis?

-In the early days of decision support systems, one of the major DSS "selling points" of vendors and academics was the ability to do "What If?" analysis.
-In the 1970s, model-driven DSS for sales and production planning allowed a manager to change a decision variable like the number of units to produce and then immediately get a new result for an outcome variable like profit.
-As DSS have gotten more sophisticated and become more diverse, the use of "What If?" as a concept has broadened.
-We have also introduced more precise terminology from the mathematical modeling literature into our discussions like sensitivity analysis.
+In the early days of decision support deployment, one of the major "selling points" of vendors and academics was the ability to do "What If?" analysis.
+In the 1970s, model-driven decision support for sales and production planning helped a manager change a decision variable like the number of units to produce and then immediately get a new result for an outcome variable like profit.
+As decision support has gotten more sophisticated and become more diverse in its use, "What If?" as a concept has broadened.
+The decision support community has also introduced more precise terminology from the mathematical modeling literature.

-In most DSS, sensitivity and "What If?" analysis refer to quantitative analyses, the decision making and planning literature discusses "What-if analysis" as a qualitative, brainstorming approach that "uses broad, loosely structured questioning to investigate contingencies."
-In the context of business intelligence and data-driven DSS, "What If?" is a descriptor for ad hoc queries of a decision support data base.
+In most decision support and analytic applications, sensitivity and "What If?" analysis refer to quantitative analyses.
+In some of the decision making and planning literature, "What if analysis" is also discussed as a qualitative, brainstorming scenario approach that "uses broad, loosely structured questioning to investigate contingencies."
+In the context of business intelligence and data-driven decision support, "What If?" is often used as a descriptor for ad hoc queries of a decision support data base.

-In the DSS literature and in common discourse, we don't have agreement about the difference between "What If?" analysis and sensitivity analysis.
-The Microsoft Excel 2002 help document defines "What-if analysis" as a "process of changing the values in cells to see how those changes affect the outcome of formulas on the worksheet.
+In the decision support literature and in common discourse, we don't have agreement about the difference between "What If?" analysis and sensitivity analysis.
+Microsoft Excel documentation defines "What-if analysis" as a "process of changing the values in cells to see how those changes affect the outcome of formulas on the worksheet.
 For example, varying the interest rate that is used in an amortization table to determine the amount of the payments."
 Four tools in Excel are commonly categorized as "What If?" or sensitivity analysis (Winston, 2004) tools: Data Tables, Goal Seek, Scenarios, and Solver.
 The simplest type of "What If?" analysis is manually changing a value in a cell that is used in a formula to see the result.
 Excel experts seem to use the terms sensitivity and "What If?" analysis interchangeably.

 To get a better understanding of what is possible, let's briefly examine how one would implement "What If?" or sensitivity analysis using MS Excel tools.
 First, a data table is a range of cells that summarizes the results of changing certain values in formulas in a model.
 There are two types of data tables: one input variable tables and two input variable tables.
 "Two-variable data tables use only one formula with two lists of input values.
 The formula must refer to two different input cells."
 In Microsoft's Mortgage Loan Analysis example, a two-variable data table would show how different interest rates and loan terms would affect the mortgage payment amount.
 The table shows the decision maker how sensitive the payment amount is to the interest rate.
 The Goal Seek tool is helpful when you know the desired result from a model and want to find the appropriate input or decision variable levels.
 "What If?" involves incrementally changing an input until the goal is reached.
 Goal Seek automates this trial and error process.
 Scenarios let an Excel user construct strategies where multiple decision variables are changed in each scenario.
 For example, a decision maker may have best case, most likely, and worst case scenarios.
 Finally, Solver is an optimization tool that includes a sensitivity analysis capability.
 Monte Carlo simulation in Excel can also be used to assist in "What If?" or sensitivity analysis.
 Spreadsheets models with probability distributions for inputs can simulate outcomes for a range of input parameters.